molst/treq/README.md

 http://localhost/a-resource/1
 http://localhost/any-other-resource/1
 ```
-Two requests is not optimal, especially in mobile scenarios with high request latency. treq formalizes how to request both at once, and makes it super-easy to support it on the server side.
-The requests can then look like this instead, assuming that the server is serves treq requests at the root uri level:
+Making two requests is not optimal, especially in mobile scenarios with high request latency. treq formalizes how to request both at once, and makes it super-easy to support it on the server side.
+The requests can then look like this instead, assuming that the server serves treq requests at the root uri level:
 ```
 http://localhost/?a-resource=1&any-other-resource=1
 ```